coreinfrastructure/best-practices-badge/doc/design.md

 ## Deployment

-We have three publicly accessible tiers:
+We have two publicly accessible tiers:

-* master - an instance of the master branch
 * staging
 * production

 These are currently executed on Heroku.

+Historically we also had a `main` aka `master` tier, an instance of the main branch.
+However, when Heroku removed their free tier pricing, we removed the `main` tier to save money.

-If you have write authorization to the GitHub repository, the commands "rake deploy_staging" and "rake deploy_production" will update the staging and production branches (respectively).
+If you have write authorization to the GitHub repository, the commands `rake deploy_staging` and `rake deploy_production` will update the staging and production branches (respectively).
-Those updates will trigger tests by CircleCI (via webhooks).
+Those updates will trigger tests by CircleCI as usual (via webhooks).
-If those tests pass, that updated branch is then deployed to its respective tier.
+If those tests pass, CirccleIC will then deploy that updated branch to its respective tier.

 Most administrative actions require logging into the relevant Heroku tier